Akashvarma26/PitLaneInsiders/README.md

-# Pit Lane Insiders
+# PitLane Insiders

 Box!
 Box!
 Get Your F1 Insider Info!

-Welcome to **Pit Lane Insiders**, a comprehensive Formula 1 (F1) website designed to engage and inform F1 enthusiasts.
+Welcome to **PitLane Insiders**, a comprehensive Formula 1 (F1) website designed to engage and inform F1 enthusiasts.
 This project provides detailed information about F1 teams, drivers, current standings, and interactive features like a quiz and a prediction tool.

 ## Table of Contents